ShiftyKitty/MS4-Abhaile/README.md

 - CSS: To add styling and substance to project

-- JavaScript: To bring front end interativity to project.
+- JavaScript: To bring front end interactivity to project.

+- JSON: to store data in form of fixtures

 - jQuery: A javascript library, used in conjunction with JavaScript to help deliver on set out features and goals when it comes to adding interactivity to the site.

-- Python: To access MongoDB, Flask and other frameworks and to develop the back end of the site.
+- Python: To access Postgres, Django, Stripe, AWS and other frameworks and to develop the back end of the site.

+- Stripe: Used as payment processor for app

+- Django: Used to create the various apps in Project Abhaile

+- AWS: To remotely store all static and media files.

+- Heroku: Used to deploy the app.

 <br>